Updated June 8, 2023

 This is how you can recover the unsaved document under Excel.

 Things to Remember

-- All recovered files are stored in excel binary format by default which reads with the extension (.xlsb).
+- All recovered files are stored in Excel binary format by default, which reads with the extension (.xlsb).
 However, binary format will cause you to lose some data if you try to make a copy of Excel under the same format.
-Instead, it is recommended to save the file either under .xlsx format or some other format but not the binary.
+Instead, saving the file under .xlsx format or some other format but not the binary is recommended.

 - Setting the AutoSave time is a smart way.
 However, you need to be smarter enough to set that time.
 I have set it to 2 minutes here in my worksheet.
-It is because I wanted the most recent data up to 2 minutes in the worst case, I lose the unsaved file due to a system crash or other discrepancies.
+Because I wanted the most recent data up to 2 minutes in the worst case, I lost the unsaved file due to a system crash or other discrepancies.
 You can set this time under Save AutoRecover Information Every option in Excel.

 This is a guide to Recover Documents in Excel.
-Here we discuss how to enable the Autosave option and how to Recover Document in Excel which is not saved.
-You may learn more about excel from the following articles –
+Here we discuss how to enable the Autosave option and Recover Document in Excel, which is not saved.
+You may learn more about Excel from the following articles –